 The cPanel has to include helpful links and a quick way to contact technical support. when you’re in, get the documentation and see how it works.

 5. Server Location

 If the location of your host’s data is important to you, you can email the company.
-Or do a quick search on google to find out their physical location.
+Or do a quick search on Google to find out their physical location.

 Where’s your company located?
 From which country or countries do your target visitors come?
 Let’s say both answers are the USA.

 The far your hosting is from your visitors, the longer your website will take to upload at their end.

 The most important factor to consider choosing a web hosting provider is scalability.
-As your traffic grows, your initial chose hosting plan might no longer sustain your needs.
+As your traffic grows, your initial chosen hosting plan might no longer sustain your needs.

-So, if a hosting provider cannot allow you as you grow, then this can be a serious problem.
+So, if a hosting provider cannot allow you as you grow, this can be a serious problem.
 It is best to start off with a shared hosting account and then move on to a dedicated server later on if required.

 Remember that changing your hosting service is costly and time-consuming.
-So avoid doing that in the future, only join hands with a company that enables you to grow as you please.
+So avoid doing that in the future, only join hands with a company that enables you to grow as you, please.